JetBrains/svg-sprite-loader/README.md

 ### `spriteModule` (autoconfigured)

-Path to sprite module which will be compiled and executed at runtime.
+Path to sprite module that will be compiled and executed at runtime.
 By default it depends on [`target`](https://webpack.js.org/configuration/target) webpack config option:
 - `svg-sprite-loader/runtime/browser-sprite.build` for 'web' target.
 - `svg-sprite-loader/runtime/sprite.build` for other targets.

-If you need custom behavior, use this option to specify the path of your sprite implementation module.
+If you need custom behavior, use this option to specify a path of your sprite implementation module.
-Path will be resolved relatively to current webpack build folder, e.g. `utils/sprite.js` placed in current project dir should be written as `./utils/sprite`.
+Path will be resolved relative to the current webpack build folder, e.g. `utils/sprite.js` placed in current project dir should be written as `./utils/sprite`.

 It's highly recommended to extend default sprite classes:
 - [for browser-specific env](https://github.com/kisenka/svg-baker/blob/master/packages/svg-baker-runtime/src/browser-sprite.js)